 Despite what you see in the movies, these fascinating flying mammals wouldn’t hurt a fly!
 Well, technically, they would hurt a fly, or a mosquito, or a moth.
 But other than that, bats are harmless. 🙂

-It’s hard to believe the diversity and amount of species that can be found in North Carolina!
-But, unfortunately, when you see a bat, it’s typically pretty difficult to determine which kind of bat it is.
+It’s hard to believe the diversity and amount of bat species that can be found in North Carolina!
+But, unfortunately, when you see a bat, it’s typically pretty difficult to determine which kind it is.
 These nocturnal creatures fly incredibly fast and are only active at night.

 #1.
 Big Brown Bat

 - It is a larger bat with around a 12-inch (30 cm) wingspan.

 - Brown fur with black ears, wings, and feet.
 Wings are hairless.

 Big Brown Bats are among the most common bats in North Carolina.

 If you look, you’ll find these bats inside caves, tunnels, or other human structures.

 This nocturnal bat primarily eats insects, especially ones that fly at night.
 However, their preference is to eat beetles.

 The Cucumber Beetle is their favorite, which benefits farmers because these insects are terrible pests for agriculture.
 Many farmers in North Carolina even use bat boxes to attract Big Brown Bats to their property!